BlackWingedKing/BlackWingedKing.github.io/README.md

-This is the GitHub repository used to create a simple academic website.
-[The tutorial can be found here.](http://marisacarlos.com/pages/create-simple-academic-website)
+This is the GitHub repository for my website.
+I followed this [tutorial](http://marisacarlos.com/pages/create-simple-academic-website)

-This tutorial and website are heavily based on the tutorial and website from [Karl Broman](http://kbroman.org).
-Thanks Karl Broman!

 ---